xantorohara/metalock/README.md

 ## Method leval annotations
 ### @NameLock
-It is possible to do locks similar to "Table level locking"
+It is possible to do locks similar to "Database Table level locking"

 ```java
 @NameLock("SOME_TABLE_NAME")